-Tornado touches down near Chicago’s O’Hare airport amid severe weather warnings
+Tornado touches down near Chicago’s O’Hare airport, disrupting hundreds of flights

-CHICAGO (AP) — The National Weather Service said a tornado touched down near Chicago’s O’Hare International Airport on Wednesday following warnings of severe weather for the city.
+CHICAGO (AP) — A tornado touched down Wednesday evening near Chicago’s O’Hare International Airport, prompting passengers to take shelter and disrupting hundreds of flights.
 There were no immediate reports of injuries.

 A confirmed tornado was on the ground around 7 p.m., according to the National Weather Service in Chicago.